GSA/digitalgov.gov/content/posts/2019/03/2019-03-08-go-beyond-coaching-mentorship-get-started-as-a-sponsor.md

 ## Why sponsorship?

 Research has shown that [sponsorship is important](https://hbr.org/2011/01/the-real-benefit-of-finding-a) for career advancement, particularly when employees begin to compete for upper management positions.
-A lack of sponsorship has shown to be a barrier to advancement for women and [underrepresented racial and ethnic populations](https://www.diversityincbestpractices.com/).
+A lack of sponsorship has shown to be a barrier to advancement for [women](https://www.catalyst.org/wp-content/uploads/2019/01/sponsoring_women_to_success.pdf) (PDF, 28 pages, 893 kb) and [underrepresented racial and ethnic populations](https://www.diversityincbestpractices.com/).

-Organizations also benefit from sponsorship: sponsors report increased job satisfaction, commitment to their organization, and a desire to “pay it forward.”
+Organizations also benefit from sponsorship: [sponsors report](https://www.catalyst.org/wp-content/uploads/2019/01/sponsoring_women_to_success.pdf) (PDF, 28 pages, 893 kb) increased job satisfaction, commitment to their organization, and a desire to “pay it forward.”
 Team morale also improved: people were willing to go the extra mile for their teammates as a result of strong relationships.

 ## Getting Started as a Sponsor